 • We uncovered an interesting fact.
 For a given social media platform, many accounts across the organization shared a high percentage of the same followers.
 This clear-cut evidence led to specific recommendations about which accounts could be merged, deleted, or revisited to create content that’s more relevant to the audience and align more closely with the organization’s objectives.

-If you haven’t checked the health of your organization’s social media practices why not conduct one and raise the effectiveness of your entire team in 2019?
+If you haven’t checked the health of your organization’s social media practices why not conduct one and raise the effectiveness of your entire team?
 Communication professionals often talk about proving business value and an Advantis Social Media Health Check can do just that.